emslade23/EC444-Projects/quest-5/report.md

   #### Security of the Receiver and Transmitter Communication
   A major vulnerability in this communication is that anyone can create a receiver which can receive the transmitted fob signal.
 If a bad actor makes his own receiver and receives the fob signal, then the bad actor could potentially decode the password for the fob.
 If this fob was meant to unlock a car or a house, then the bad actor could program another fob to emit the same password signal and trick the receiver to unlock the car or house.
 This presents a huge security threat with RX/TX communication.
 This vulnerability could be prevented by switching from UDP communication where there is no SYM/ACK talking, to TCP communication where there is a handshake before any real data is transmitted.
 This handshake allows for an acknowledgement that the client, or the person receiving the data, is in fact authorized to receive the data.

+  Another potential solution would be encrypting the data with SHA256 encryption so that it would be nearly imopssible to decrypt the data without the hash function.

   #### Security of the UDP Socket Communication

   #### Security of the Web Client